Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Imitation controls regret

-\end{lemma} The above Bayes regret decomposition shows that performance analysis of any UCB algorithm can characterize the regret of our imitation policy.
-In this sense, the imitation policy achieves regret comparable to the \emph{optimal} UCB algorithm, up to the sum of single-period imitation errors.
-The first two terms in the regret decompositions can be bounded using canonical UCB proofs following the approach of~\citet{RussoVa14c}.
-We detail such arguments in concrete modeling scenarios in the next subsection, where our results draw from regret guarantees for UCB algorithms~\cite{Abbasi-YadkoriPaSz11, Abbasi-YadkoriPaSz12, SrinivasKrKaSe12}.
-The last term in the decomposition is controlled by our imitation learning algorithm (Algorithm~\ref{alg:imitation}) and its empirical approximation; we show in Section~\ref{section:generalization} that the cheap availability of unlabeled contexts allows tight control of imitation errors, with a near-optimal dimension dependence.
+The Bayes regret decomposition~\eqref{eqn:regret-decomposition} shows that performance analysis of any batch UCB algorithm can characterize the regret of our imitation policy.
+In this sense, the imitation policy achieves regret comparable to the \emph{optimal} batch UCB algorithm, up to the sum of single-period imitation errors.
+As we detail shortly in a general modeling scenario based on contextual Gaussian processes, term (a) can be bounded using canonical batch UCB proofs.
+Term (b) can be controlled by our imitation learning algorithm (Algorithm~\ref{alg:imitation}) and its empirical approximation as seen in Section~\ref{section:generalization}.
+Although this term scales as $O(T/\sqrt{N})$, we argue that the seemingly linear dependence on $T$ is not of material concern.
+In large-scale internet applications, the number of unsupervised contexts $N$ is very large as they can simply be read off of a database of user information ($N\approx 10-100M$).
+The number of policy updates $T$ is often orders of magnitude smaller (hundreds) in a typical product lifecycle due to operational challenges in deploying a policy.
+Thus, the term (b) can be made relatively small using big datasets and powerful overparameterized imitation models using the results in Section~\ref{section:generalization}.

 The fact that we are studying Bayes regret, as opposed to the frequentist regret, plays an important role in the above decomposition.
-We conjecture that in the worst-case, even initially small imitation error (and consequently suboptimal exploration) can compound over time in a linear manner.
-It remains open whether certain problem structures can provably preclude these negative feedback cycles uniformly over $\theta$, which is necessary for obtaining frequentist regret bounds under imitation.
+We conjecture that in the worst-case, imitation error at any period (and consequently suboptimal exploration) can each linearly compound over time, leading to a prohibitive quadratic dependence on $T$.
+It remains open whether specific problem structures can provably preclude such negative feedback loops uniformly over $\theta$.

-\textbf{Regret bounds} Building on the Bayes regret decomposition, we now show concrete regret guarantees for our imitation algorithm.
-By leveraging analysis of UCB algorithms, we proceed by bounding the first two sums in the decomposition.
-Our bounds on the Bayes regret are instance-independent (gap-independent), and shows that the imitation policy achieves optimal regret (or best known bounds thereof) up to the sum of imitation error terms.
-We present two modeling scenarios, focusing first on the setting where the mean reward function $(a, s) \mapsto f_{\theta}(a, s)$ can be modeled as a generalized linear model.
-Secondly, we consider the modeling the mean reward function $(a, s) \mapsto f_{\theta}(a, s)$ as a Gaussian process in Section~\ref{section:gp}; in this nonparametric setting, our regret bounds scale with the maximal information gain possible over $T$ rounds.